|

 During my PhD I worked within the DFG joined research program SPP 1090 "Soils as source and sink for CO2" on the topic “Diversity and expression of fungal and bacterial laccase genes in soils and cultures".

 Fig. 2.
 Amino acid alignment including the four well conserved copper binding regions (cbr I - cbr IV) of laccases used for the design of degenerate primers and the polyclonal antibody (based on 4 peptides).
-B - basidiomycetes, A - ascomycetes, Z - zygomycetes, P - plants.
+B - basidiomycetes, A - ascomycetes, Z - zygomycetes, P - plants

 2. Research questions

 Our main questions are of ecological origin.
 We wanted a molecular tool to identify fungi and assess their functional role in soils.
 Thus, laccase genes and their involvement in certain degradation processes were a suitable target for this kind of studies.
 One main aim was to characterize the genetic and functional (“expression”) diversity of fungal laccase genes in a brown forest soil in space and time.
-Moreover it was interesting to analyze the potential role of bacterial laccase genes.
+Moreover it was interesting to analyze the potential role of bacterial laccase-like genes.
 Consequently in future attempts it is necessary to develop proteomic approaches to investigate the role of laccases in soils.
-Beside analyzing the role of laccases in the environment, I’m also interested in the genetic diversity, their expression and function in single fungal groups or taxa.
-Especially ascomycetes are very understudied, and need a focus in future research.

-3. Methods of investigation
+3. Methods

 In order to investigate fungal laccases in pure cultures or environmental samples, standard molecular methods were used.
 In particular, DNA or RNA (later transcribed in cDNA) was extracted from samples and thereafter used in PCR for amplification of fungal laccase gene fragments.
 The amplified gene fragments, situated between the conserved copper binding regions (Fig. 3), were cloned and subsequently sequenced.
 Afterwards the sequences were analyzed for possible introns and aligned together.
 Then, phylogenetic programs were used to analyze their relationship to fungal reference species or to display the different laccase gene families.
 Furthermore the expression of laccases in cultures was analyzed, e.g. after induction with naturally occuring phenolic substrates.
 In recent attempts we try to relate the obtained genetic informations to the appearance of extracellular laccase proteins using proteomic tools like antibody incubation and mass spectrometry of tryptic fragments.